-All Other WMI Power Equipment:
+All WMI Power Equipment:

-- · All parts and components (except as noted Below)

-- 2 years/Unlimited Hours Commercial

-- 5 years/500 hours Non-Commercial

-- Belts 90 days

-- Battery 90 days

-- Engine warranty covered by engine manufacturer and handled through the respective Authorized engine dealers
+- · All parts and components (except as noted Below). - 2 years/Unlimited hours or 5 years/500 hours (whichever comes first). - The warranty is limited to 90 days for any rental use. - Service parts are warranted for 90 days. - Engine warranty covered by the engine manufacturer.
+For the best service, we advise that engine work be performed through the respective Authorized engine dealer who is also an Authorized WMI Service Dealer.